amirHossein5/ticketstore/README.md

     - publish
     - see most recent orders of a ticket
     - send message to attendees
-- User, orders selected published ticket with specified quantity, and will be redirected to `/orders/order-code` temporary url, to see order information and purchased ticket codes.
+- User, purchases published ticket with specified quantity, and will be redirected to `/orders/order-code` temporary url, to see order information and purchased ticket codes.